lino-framework/book/docs/community/hosters.rst

 ======================

 A **Lino hosting provider** is a company able to set up and maintain a web server where your Lino application will be running.

+Here is our list of **recommended Lino hosting providers**.

+- `AbAKUS it-solutions <http://www.abakusitsolutions.eu/>`__ is a
+  hosting and ICT solutions provider in Eupen (Belgium) and Luxemburg.

+- `C2D <http://www.c2d.be/fr/>`_ is a hosting and ICT solutions
+  provider in Liège, Belgium.

+- `Code Gears <http://www.code-gears.com>`_ is a hosting and ICT solutions provider in Amel, Belgium.

+- `d-Systems OÜ <http://www.d-systems.ee>`_ is a hosting and ICT solutions provider in Tartu, Estonia.

+- `ExcellentServ <http://www.xservx.com/>`__ is a hosting and ICT solutions provider in Giza, Egypt.

+- `Nex Data Systems OÜ <http://nex.ee>`_ is a hosting and ICT solutions provider in Pärnu, Estonia.

+- `Switcom <http://www.switcom.be>`_ is an ICT solutions provider in Eupen, Belgium.

-They assume the following responsibilities:
+Lino hosting providers assume the following **responsibilities**:

 - they care about reliability and make sure that your Lino is always available to respond when you need it.